 The best and most consistent way of preventing the spread of the coronavirus—and reducing risk of contracting it— remains washing your hands with soap and water as a first choice, and avoiding touching your face as much as possible (use of gloves should not replace hand washing!);

 Alcohol-based hand sanitizer dispensers will be also distributed in different areas of the IDP field base (project participants are encouraged to bring also some of their own);

 A dishwasher reaching high temperatures to guarantee complete disinfection is available on site.
-Any occasional dishwashing by hand will be done with running hot water and wearing gloves with antibacterial dish soap;
+Any occasional dishwashing by hand will be done with running hot water and wearing gloves with dish soap;

 The distribution of beds will guarantee a distance of at least 1.5m with other participants;

 Participants are kindly required to bring their own bedsheets and towels (laundry facilities are locally available);